Open Modeling Foundation Charter

 Working Groups

 Any modeling scientist can join a Working Group.
-Working Groups self organize, with support from the Executive Committee, and nominate at least two Working Group Co-Chairs, for approval by the Members Council.
-Working Group Chairs serve for a three-year, renewable term.
-Working Groups meet as needed, at least annually, in person and/or via videoconferencing.
+Working Groups self organize, with support from the Executive Committee, and can nominate Working Group Co-Chairs on an as-needed basis as group priorities develop and Working Group membership changes, for approval by the Members Council.
+Working Group Chairs serve a three-year, renewable term.
+Working Groups meet as needed, at least once annually, in person and/or via videoconferencing.

 Proposing and Disbanding Working Groups